Wearing face mask in schools

 No child should attend school if they are unwell

-Anyone who is unwell should not attend school, including staff, you or your child.
+Anyone who is unwell should not attend school.
+This includes you or your child.

-If your child attends while unwell, they will be sent home.
+If your child goes to school while unwell, they will be sent home.

-Based on guidance from the Victorian Chief Health Officer, in order to support community awareness of the symptoms of coronavirus (COVID-19) and to help identify children displaying symptoms, all schools will start temperature screening of children while the stay at home restrictions are in place.
+Based on guidance from the Victorian Chief Health Officer, all schools will start temperature screening of children while the stay at home restrictions are in place.
+This will support community awareness of the symptoms of coronavirus (COVID-19) and help to identify children displaying symptoms.

 Hygiene practices introduced at schools

-Staff and children will be encouraged to wash their hands often.
+School staff and children will be encouraged to wash their hands throughout the day.
 If soap and water is not available, alcohol-based hand sanitiser will be used.

-Age-appropriate hygiene practices will be encouraged for all government school children.
+Hygiene practices suitable for different age groups will be encouraged.
 For younger children this includes:

 - teaching them how to wash hands properly and other hygiene habits